-Despite the implicit awfulness, I'm thinking of writing an H/Hr next gen version of Hamlet.
-Hermione discovers Ginny has been dosing Harry with love potions for decades.
-As a result Hermione ends up killing Ginny, and very shortly after marries Harry-- I haven't specified yet precisely how it happens, and it matters.
-For example maybe Hermione kills Ginny because there are no wizard divorces, and she refuses to let Harry be permanently trapped with someone who did that to him.
-Or maybe Ginny tries to kill Hermione to prevent her from telling Harry, and Hermione wins the fight (so it is self defense).
+Despite the implicit awfulness, a H/Hr next gen version of Hamlet.
+Hermione discovers Ginny has dosed Harry with love potions for decades.
+As a result Hermione kills Ginny, and shortly after marries Harry ('the funeral baked meats did coldly furnish forth the marriage tables')-- I haven't specified yet precisely how it happens, and it matters.
+For example maybe Hermione kills Ginny because there are no wizard divorces, and she refuses to let Harry be trapped with someone who used love potions on him.
+Or Ginny tries to kill Hermione to prevent her from telling Harry, and Hermione wins the fight (so it is self defense).
 Or maybe something else.

 Ginny's ghost will approach her and Harry's daughter Lily (I'm specifically inverting the genders in the play), and beg her to get revenge against Hermione.

 The story will end tragically when Lily successfully kills Hermione, accidentally kills her father, and as a result of the magic she used dies herself.

 Optional is having the Laertes/Ophelia subplot.
 Luna's son was in love with Lily, Lily accidentally kills Luna, after which Luna's son commits suicide, and Luna's daughter swears vengeance against Lily.
 Luna's daughter dies in the end scene along with Lily, Harry and Hermione.